wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipeline-iac-flow-decision.md

 In MVP2, we successfully showcased the injection of this template into our v2 blueprints, with a specific focus on the development environment.
 Following some hours of dedicated effort in refining and fine-tuning MVP1, we proudly unveiled our inaugural CI+IaC+CD pipeline - the BINGO moment.

-# Back to the question: Segregate or separate IaC from CD?
+# Back to the question: Segregate or Aggregate IaC from CD?

-I will present two workflows: a separate and a segregated pipeline flow.
+I will present two workflows: a segregated and an aggregated pipeline flow.
 The steps 1-5 remain consistent:

 1. The pipeline is queued.
 2. The solution-specific variable configuration template is introduced.
 We deliberately integrated the IaC and CD configurations into a single, unified template.
 This consolidation ensures that many components, which are commonly shared and reused by both IaC and CD, are seamlessly pulled from the config repository.